 Authors' names are inverted (last name first); give the last name and initials for all authors of a particular work for up to and including seven authors.

-If the work has more than seven authors, list the first six authors and then use ellipses after the sixth author's name.
+If the work has more than twenty authors, list the first twenty authors and then use ellipses after the sixth author's name.
 After the ellipses, list the last author's name of the work.

 Capitalize all major words in journal titles.
 When referring to books, chapters, articles, or Web pages, capitalize only the first letter of the first word of a title and subtitle, the first word after a colon or a dash in the title, and proper nouns.